perobertson/scripts/README.md

 Python3 is a main component of the tools that are installed and used.
 This limits which OS versions that are supported since Python2 is EOL.
-In general, this list will be the latest LTS release, and one fast release for the distribution.
+In general, this list will be the latest LTS release for the distribution.
 OSes that become EOL or use EOL languages can still be run as manual jobs in the CI pipeline and will be cleaned up after a period of time.
+Other versions may still work, they are just not tested in CI.

 - Archlinux
 - CentOS: stream9
 - Debian: 11
 - Fedora: 36, 37
 - Manjaro
-- Ubuntu: 22.04(LTS), 22.10
+- Ubuntu: 22.04(LTS)

 Please see the [latest pipeline] for `main` for the complete list.